-MM incorporates a spoken-word guided meditation that choreographs a connective journey through the human body and down into a dynamic, semiotic underworld of living soil and mycorrhizal mycelium, with sound recordings made in wooded places, including sonifications of the shifts in electrical current emitted by plants and fungi.
+Mycorrhizal Meditation is a guided meditation that choreographs a connective journey through the human body and down into a dynamic, semiotic underworld of living soil and mycorrhizal mycelium.
+The spoken word entwines with sound recordings made in wooded places, including sonifications of the shifts in electrical current emitted by plants and fungi.
 It complicates a notion of nature as ‘ultimate digital detox’, and guides the user towards the intelligent responsiveness of beyond-human nature, the ‘wood-wide-web’ that predates our digital connectivity by millennia.

-A performance-lecture by Feral Practice, celebrating and exploring the history, art and science of human-fungal relations, exploring themes of reciprocity, intuitive and nonverbal interconnection between people, psychedelic consciousness, fungal songs, shamanic journeying, and plant communication.
-Feral Practice also led a live ritual performance of Mycorrhizal Meditation.
+Mycorrhizal Meditation is also performed live, including at the 7th Annual Conference for the New Materialisms, UNESCO, Paris, and in image pictured, as part of an event by Feral Practice celebrating and exploring the history, art and science of human-fungal relations; including themes of reciprocity, intuitive and nonverbal interconnection between people, psychedelic consciousness, fungal songs, shamanic journeying, and plant communication.

 Homo Mycelium essay